Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Metatables.md

 end
 ```

-### __call(tab, ...args)
-Changes the behavior of calling operation syntax `()`.
+- `__call(tab, ...args)` - Changes the behavior of calling operation syntax `()`.
 This will only be invoked, if Lua tries to call a non-function value.
 The metamethod is looked up in function.
 If it is, function is passed as the first arguement when calling the metamethod, which is then followed by the arguments from the original call from the function.
 This is the only metamethod that allows multiple results.

 Example:
 ```lua